jeanbarrossilva/Period/README.md

     <img height="400" src="images/screenshot-search.png">
 </div>

 Period allows you to carry the periodic table of elements right in your pocket.
 For now, it has features like sorting and searching.
-Its modules, as seen in the project structure, are separated by :ui (XML layouts and custom Views), :data (data and sealed classes), :extensions (Kotlin extension functions) and the main one, :app, which just implements all the other ones and is responsible for actually running the app.
+Its modules, as seen in the project structure, are separated by :ui (XML layouts and custom Views), :model (data and sealed classes), :extensions (Kotlin extension functions) and the main one, :app, which just implements :ui and is responsible for actually running the app.

 ### Built With